Everything your rabbit would tell you if they could talk

 Despite what a certain cartoon character will have you believe, rabbits can’t actually eat bundles of carrots.
 Though they are a type of veg (and vegetables are good for us, right?) carrots contain a lot of natural sugar.

-All this sugar can upset a rabbit's sensitive stomach unlike hay or leafy greens, which are among the best foods for rabbits.
+All this sugar can upset a rabbit's sensitive stomach unlike hay or leafy greens, which can be fed in addition to the best foods for rabbits.

-3. I can be trained to use a litter box
+3. I’m civilized and can be trained to use a litter box

 Rabbit litter training